Lukas-cag/CalculatorApp/README.md

 # CalculatorApp
-A small calculator app written in c# - .NET frame is required to run.
+A small calculator app written in c#